shibahiro3/NewtonianVAE/README.md

 ```bash
 python train.py
 ```
+Model weights are saved per ``save_per_epoch``.
-The reconstruction.py, described below, for example, requires a trained model to be loaded.
-If you want to run it immediately without learning it on your computer, please add the ```--path-model saves_trained/``` option.
+The reconstruction.py, described below, for example, requires a trained model to be loaded via ``--path-model [Directory path for models managed by date and time]``.

 ### Reconstruction
 Sequentially feed the trained model with $\mathbf{u}_{t-1}$ and $\mathbf{I}_t$ of the validation data to see how Reconstructed $\mathbf{I}_t$, etc., transitions.